c0reysc0tt/atomicoind/README.md

 # atomicoind #

-### An Ansible playbook for provisioning CentOS Atomic Host EC2 instances and installing Bitcoin in a container ###
+### An Ansible playbook for provisioning CentOS Atomic Host EC2 instances and installing a Bitcoin container ###

 Notes:
 ---------------------